cnelson20/cx16os/docs/routines.md

 - Lowers process priority until routine is over (existing priority is restored)

 Return values:
-- Returns process return value in .A
+- If process .A was alive when wait_process was first called, returns process return value in .A and 0 in .X
+- Otherwise returns $FF in .X

 ---